charles-so/Access-to-SharePoint-CRM-Migration/Sprint 2/Geraldines_Pros_and_Cons.md

 - Does not require a deep understanding of database terminology and structure.
 - Work with mobile, web or desktop apps.
 - Able to import and export data easily.
-- Is able to easily connect to Microsoft services = build business applications and analytics.
+- Is able to easily connect to Microsoft services like Power BI and Power Apps = build business applications and analytics.
 - Scalable data storage.
 - Able to extend the capability of Dataverse using plug-ins.
 - Business intelligence features such as data visualisation and paginated reports.